sunny2109/Awesome-low-level-vision-resources/README.md

-# A curated list of resources for Low-level vision tasks.
+# A curated list of resources for low-level vision tasks.

 ### Image/Video Processing Lectures
 This collection contains resources related to video/image processing, such as optimization, deep learning, Python, C++, Opencv, FFmpeg, etc.